NetherlandsDonut/MaladathChronicles/README.md

           Fixed bug that made it impossible to save the game while dead v0.2.8
     10.09 Reintroduced enemy cursor
-          Changed Jintha'Alot into a complex
+          Changed Jintha'Alor into a complex
           Added around 120 new encounters
           AI will now focus less on collecting elements it already has v0.2.9